Christian Service Brigade

-Christian Service Brigade (CSB) (a.k.a.
-CSB Ministries) is a non-denominational Christian organization for men and boys in the United States and Canada.
+Christian Service Brigade (CSB) (part of CSB Ministries) is a non-denominational Christian organization for men and boys in the United States and Canada.
 Often referred to as "Brigade," it is organized according to a model historically similar to that of international Boys' Brigade and Scouting organizations.
 More than a scout alternative, Brigade programs put a particular emphasis on the relationship between fathers and sons, and equip men in the local church to mentor and disciple boys and young men through an action-driven process, with a spiritual application associated with all activities.
 Brigade units are sponsored by local churches, and these are typically Protestant and Evangelical in character.
 The Christian Service Brigade motto is "Bright and Keen for Christ."

 History

 Brigade was founded in 1937 by Joe Coughlin (1919–2005), then a sophomore at Wheaton College, Illinois.
 It began as a boys' group, under the name of the "Christian Service Squad," at the Methodist church in the Chicago suburb of Glen Ellyn, Illinois, where Coughlin served as a Sunday School teacher.
 By 1940, when Christian Service Brigade was formally organized with a governing board, there were Brigade units at 18 churches in the Chicago area.
 From there, Brigade spread to churches across the United States and Canada.
 Today, units are most highly concentrated in the states of New York, Pennsylvania, New Jersey, and Ohio.